ShaneZD/Python_Flask_Project/README.md

 4. Deployment and Hosting
 Challenge: Deploying the Flask application to a production environment and ensuring reliable hosting presented deployment challenges.
 Solution: Followed best practices for server configuration, and monitored application performance.

+Project Overview:

+This project utilizes Flask, a Python web framework, to build a dynamic web store where users can browse and purchase items.

+Flask Routes:

+Homepage (/): Renders the index page where users land when they visit the site.
+It provides an introduction to the store.

+Shop (/shop): Displays the shop page listing all available items.
+The inventory data is passed to the template to dynamically generate item listings.

+Genres (/genres): Introduces users to different genres available in the store.

+About (/about): Provides information about the store and its mission.

+Purchase Items (/buy/int:item_id): Handles the purchase of items.
+When users attempt to buy an item, this route checks if the item is in stock.
+If available, it decrements the stock count and confirms the purchase; otherwise, it notifies the user that the item is out of stock.

+Contact Page (/contact): Displays a contact form where users can send messages.
+Upon form submission, the route captures the user's name, email, and message, printing it to the console for further action, and returns a thank you message to the user.

+Class Definition:

+A GameItem class is defined to represent each item in the store.
+It includes attributes like ID, name, price, stock, and image URL.
+Inventory Management:

+The project includes a predefined inventory list containing instances of GameItem.
+This list populates the shop page and manages stock levels for purchases.
+Running the Application: